hdShang/arxiv-daily/docs/cs-RO/2025-12-18/papers/251216367v1-a2visr-an-active-and-adaptive-ground-aerial-localization-system-usin.md

 ---
 layout: default
-title: A2VISR: An Active and Adaptive Ground-Aerial Localization System Using Visual Inertial and Single-Range Fusion
+title: "A2VISR: An Active and Adaptive Ground-Aerial Localization System Using Visual Inertial and Single-Range Fusion"
 ---

 # A2VISR: An Active and Adaptive Ground-Aerial Localization System Using Visual Inertial and Single-Range Fusion